The size of budgets managed, divisions run, or revenue generated may have been sufficient for a recruiter to court you in the past.

 - Were you required to turn around a difficult situation, or address looming obstacles that threatened profits?

-This example of a CFO resume sentence demonstrates the candidate’s ability to take on a wider level of authority and deliver corresponding results:
+This example of a CEO and COO resume demonstrates the candidate’s ability to take on a wider level of authority and deliver corresponding results:

 If any of these situations apply to your career, be sure to describe background detail when noting the scope of your achievements.
 The ability to gain results in these scenarios is highly sought after within the executive suite.